Annabella Selloni

 Annabella Selloni is the David B. Jones Professor of Chemistry at Princeton University.

 Education

-Selloni completed studies at the Universitá La Sapienza in 1974 and received her PhD from the Swiss Federal Institute of Technology in Lausanne in 1979.
+Selloni completed studies at the Universitá La Sapienza in 1970-1974 and received her PhD from the Swiss Federal Institute of Technology in Lausanne in 1979.

 Career and research

 Selloni works on theoretical chemistry, determining electronic and other properties of materials that are of interest for energy applications.
 She carries out complex quantum-mechanical computations.

 Her research has covered density functional theory investigations into the effects of surface chemistry on water electrocatalysis, modelling of biomaterials capable of purifying water of heavy metals, and studying the interaction between organic and inorganic layers in self-cleaning titanium dioxide.

+Selloni returned to La Sapienza as an assistant professor in 1982, working in the incipient field of scanning tunneling microscopy (STM).
+Back then researchers were simply trying to understand the images they were seeing, and these questions formed the bulk of her work at La Sapienza: what are the images representing, what are the traces, what is the geometry of the atoms that are being probed?
+In 1985, she published a paper on voltage-dependent STM that discussed the possible application of STM to surface electronic spectroscopy.

 Her collaborators include Prof. Cristiana Di Valentin at the University of Milano-Bicocca.